uchicago-capp-30320/ShoulderToShoulder/README.md

 poetry env use 3.12
 poetry shell

-#to exit the environment
+exit //to exit the environment
-exit
 ```
 </pre>

 ## How to use our app

+First, make sure you have successfully completed the set up of the virtual environments (see instructions above).

-To use the application, you will need to launch both the frontend module and the backend module at the same time in order to get the frontend and backend working in tandem.
+To open and use the application, you will need to launch both the frontend module and the backend module at the same time in order to get the frontend and backend working in tandem.
 Follow these steps:

 <pre>
 ```